-To apply as a freshman a student may not have not attempted or completed any college or University level coursework.
+To apply as a freshman a student may not have attempted or completed any college or University level coursework.
 Students with college-level coursework must apply as a Transfer student.

 Steps when applying: